KwanLab/Autometa/README.md

 Automappa is a tool built to interface with Autometa output to help you explore your binning results.

-For details, see the Automappa page here: https://github.com/WiscEvan/Automappa
+For details, see the [Automappa page](https://github.com/WiscEvan/Automappa "Automappa GitHub page")

 ### Visualizing your results